DecisionToolkit/dsntk-rs/guide/pages/guide/commands/command-exs.md

 # Saving examples

-<span style="font-weight:bold;word-spacing:-0.15rem;">Decision Toolkit</span> provides a set of examples ready to play with.
+#DSNTK provides a set of examples ready to play with.
 To install the built-in examples in, e.g., the **examples** directory, type:

 ```shell